kencx/homelab/README.md

 # Homelab
-This repository details the Infrastructure as Code (IaC) for my Proxmox VE 7 homelab.
+This project builds and configures my Proxmox VE 7 homelab with Infrastructure as Code.

-It consists of:
+It consists of two key parts:
-- Automated creation of VM & LXC base images.
+1. Automated creation of base images
-- Declarative provisioning of virtual VMs & LXCs
+2. Declarative provisioning of hosts

+## Tools
+- Terraform
+- Ansible
+- Packer

-## Images
+## Base Images
-All configuration changes must happen on base images.

-Change process:
+Base images of our hosts are built and tested to practice Immutable Infrastructure.
+A general workflow is as follows:

-1. Manual test and tinker on dev server
+1. Manual tinkering on dev server
-2. Perform automated builds of changes with Ansible
+2. Automate changes with Ansible
 3. Save the base image
-4. Perform automated tests on new base image
+4. Automated testing on new base image
 5. Ensure all persistent data is available in persistent storage
-6. Destroy existing servers and re-create with new templates
+6. Destroy existing servers and re-create with new base images
-7. Monitor for configuration drift

-#### LXCs
-Terraform and Ansible are used to build LXC templates.

-1. Terraform provisions a temporary container from a known base image as a starting point
-2. Ansible executes the changes in the container
-3. Ansible stops the container and creates a template.
-This is done in the Proxmox host.
-4. Terraform destroys the temporary container

-#### VMs
-1. Packer builds a VM from a declarative Packer file.
-2. Ansible performs post-provisioning.
-3. Packer saves the VM image.
+All code is situated within `images`.
+Refer to `images/README.md` for more details.

 ## Provisioning
-All infrastructure is defined in Terraform.
-With immutable infrastructure, no configuration changes should be happening in the server.

-However, some VMs/containers are catered for one piece of software.
-For such hosts, Ansible is used to perform software-specific configuration that changes frequently.
+A `controller` host is deployed to perform all subsequent provisioning.
+While our workstation can be used, I chose to execute all such tasks on a particular VM on the same subnet.
+It clones and deploys `skeleton` through CI/CD with the relevant environment parameters.

+All code is within `provision`.
+Refer to `provision/README.md` for more details.

+## Usage
+### Pre-requisites
+Tested on:
+- Proxmox VE 7.2
+- Terraform v1.1.7
+- Ansible v2.12.3
+- Molecule v3.5.2
+- Docker v20.10.14
+- pre-commit v2.17.0

+### pre-commit
+- Run terraformfmt and terraformdocs
+- Run molecule tests
+- Ensure no secrets are committed.

+### Steps
+1. (Optional) Provision `controller` with a chosen base image.

+All subsequent steps are executed on `controller` (or your workstation)
+2. Build and test base images
+3. Clone `skeleton` folder and pass all relevant environment parameters (dev, sit, prod).
+4. Provision your environment(s) with their parameters from `skeleton`.